Section 13: Precautionary Measures and Criminal Proceedings within University Investigations Procedure

 For example, this could be a restriction from placement activity or certain areas or facilities on campus.

-Partial Prohibition This is where you cannot attend the University campus but can study at distance.
-The only permitted attendance would be where Registry has given approval for attendance with support services or the Advice Centre in the Students’ Union.
+This is where you cannot attend the University campus but can study at distance.
+The only permitted attendance would be where Registry has given approval for exam attendance or attendance with support services or the Advice Centre in the Students’ Union.

 13.4.3 If we have imposed precautionary measures, we will review our decision every 20 working days or sooner if you notify us that your circumstances have changed.
 You can challenge the decision in writing by email.